zfkdnop/nochromo/README.md

 # nochromo
-Linux tweaks/optimizations for Chromebook installations
+Tweaks/optimizations for Braswell chromebook Linux installations

+All credit goes to GalliumOS.
+Tweaks & optimizations are taken from the Braswell (galliumos-braswell) repo

 # Usage
 Install your OS.
 Boot it.
 Download the repo and...